Home » Lindström and UNICEF support clean water access in India

-Lindström and UNICEF Finland’s impact on access to clean water in India
+Lindström and UNICEF support clean water access in India

 Access to clean water is a significant concern for millions of people in India.
 It’s an issue that hits children and women in rural areas hardest, affecting their physical health and emotional well-being.